-Way Three: you can simply cast your vote when an All Student Vote is on and encourage your fellow students to do the same.
+3) You can simply cast your vote when an All Student Vote takes place, and encourage your fellow students to do the same.

-Way Four: you can formally register to run a campaign either for or against the motion in order to encourage other students to vote the way you think they should.
-This is not compulsory for an All Student Vote to take place but if you do register a campaign you get:
+4) You can formally register to run a campaign either for or against the motion in order to encourage other students to vote either way.
+This is not compulsory for an All Student Vote to take place - however, if you do register a campaign, you get: